 Sultan Al-Zaher Baybars (1260-1277) erected an interior wall dividing the citadel into two enclosures.
 The Northern Enclosure became the home of the military garrison stationed in the citadel.
 While the Southern Enclosure was the site of the palace complex.
 Sultan An-Nassir Mohamed Ibn Qalawoun (1293-1341) enlarged the Southern Enclosure to twice its original size.
 He also constructed numerous buildings including the Mosque of An-Nassir Mohamed and the Ablaq (striped) palace.

 The Ottomans carried out extensive restoration on many of the walls of the citadel.
 They as well built a number of new towers and gates.
-Mosque of Sulayman Pasha (1528) and the Mosque of Ahmed Katkhuda Al-Azab (1697) were constructed during the Ottoman era.
+The Mosque of Sulayman Pasha (1528) and the Mosque of Ahmed Katkhuda Al-Azab (1697) were built in the Ottoman era.

 In the reign of Mohamed Ali Pasha (1805-1849) the most sweeping changes in the citadel took place.
 Mohamed Ali’s most important building is the great mosque.
 He also erected in the Southern Enclosure of the citadel.
 When Isama’il founded modern Cairo, the citadel ceased to be the official residence of Egypt’s rulers.
 Isma’il built a military prison in the Southern Enclosure, which today forms part of the Police Museum.
 The citadel remained a military installation until the early 1980s.
 Now it is under the control of the Egyptian Ministry of Tourism and Antiquities.